kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

     - General Purpose SSD
     - Provisioned IOPS
     - Magnetic (Supported for backward compatibility only.
 Don't use for new storage needs)

+ - RDS Engines supported by AWS:
     - **MS SQL Server**
       - SQL Server Express Edition (Max size of a db instance is 10GB)
       - SQL Server Web Edition
       - SQL Server Standard Edition
       - SQL Server Enterprise Edition
       - Amazon RDS does not currently support increasing storage of SQL Server instance

     - **MySQL**
       - Open Source RDBMS.
 MySQL on RDS combines features of the community edition of MySQL and scaling flexibility provided by AWS
       - Supports database size up to 32 TiB
       - Supports General Purpose, Memory Optimized, and Burstable Performance instance classes
       - Supports automated backup and point-in-time recovery
       - Supports up to 5 Read Replicas per instance, within a single Region or cross-region

     - **PostgreSQL**
       - Popular open source RDBMS known for reliability, stability and correctness
       - High reliability and stability in a variety of workloads
       - Advanced features to perform in high-volume environments
       - Vibrant open-source community that releases new features multiple times per year
       - Supports multiple extensions that add even more functionality to the database
       - Supports up to 5 Read Replicas per instance, within a single Region or cross-region
       - The most Oracle-compatible open-source database

     - **Oracle**
       - Enterprise Edition
       - Standard Edition
       - Standard Edition One
       - Standard Edition Two

     - **Amazon Aurora**
       - Amazon Aurora is a MySQL- and PostgreSQL-compatible enterprise-class database, starting at <$1/day.
       - Up to 5 times the throughput of MySQL and 3 times the throughput of PostgreSQL
       - Up to 64TB of auto-scaling SSD storage
       - Starts with 10GB and scales in 10GB increments Up to 64TB
       - Compute resources can scale up to 32 vCPUs and 244GB memory
       - 6-way replication across three Availability Zones with no additional cost (6 copies of your data will be maintained by Aurora by default)
         - synchronous replication across 6 nodes in 3 different AZs (zero data loss)
       - Automatic backup to S3
       - Automatic monitoring and failover in less than 30 seconds (self-healing)
       - 2 types of replicas:
         - Up to 15 Aurora Read Replicas with sub-10ms replica lag
         - Up to 5 MySQL Read Replicas
       - No concept of standby db; read replica will be promoted to become master db if primary db goes down
       - Automatic failover to Aurora Read Replica and not to MySQL Replica
       - Not covered in Free-tier

     - **MariaDB**
       - MySQL-compatible community edition
       - Supports database size up to 32 TiB
       - Supports General Purpose, Memory Optimized, and Burstable Performance instance classes
       - Supports automated backup and point-in-time recovery
       - Supports up to 5 Read Replicas per instance, within a single Region or cross-region
       - Supports global transaction ID (GTID) and thread pooling
       - Developed and supported by the MariaDB open source community

 #### RDS Automated Backups
   - Automated backups are enabled by default and are stored in S3.
 The size of S3 storage will be same as the size of the RDS instance
   - Backups are taken in a pre-defined window.
 Storage IO may be suspended during backups and will result in latency